NiklasGollenstede/nixos-installer/modules/setup/temproot.nix.md

         # Settings for filesystems that persist across reboots:
         local = {
             type = lib.mkOption { description = ''
+                The type of filesystem that holds the system's files that needs (e.g. the Nix store) or should (e.g. caches, logs) be kept across reboots, but that can be regenerated or not worth backing up:
-                "bind": Expects a (locally persistent) filesystem to be mounted at ».bind.target«, and bind-mounts any additional mounts to ».bind.source+"/"+<mount.source>« (creating those paths if necessary).
+                "bind": Expects a (locally persistent) filesystem to be mounted at ».bind.target«, and bind-mounts to ».bind.source+"/"+<mount.source>« (creating those paths if necessary). ».bind.base« can be used to automatically mount different default filesystems at ».bind.target«.
-                "zfs": ...
+                "zfs": Creates a ZFS dataset for »/« and each specified mount point, as (nested) children of ».zfs.dataset«.
             ''; type = lib.types.enum [ "bind" "zfs" ]; default = "bind"; };
         } // (optionsFor "local" "locally persistent");

         # Settings for filesystems that should have remote backups:
         remote = {
             type = lib.mkOption { description = ''
+                The type of filesystem that holds the system's files that need to be backed up (which some external mechanism should then do):
                 "bind": Expects a filesystem to be mounted at ».bind.target« that gets backed.
-Bind-mounts any additional mounts to ».bind.source+"/"+<mount.source>« (creating those paths if necessary).
+Bind-mounts to ».bind.source+"/"+<mount.source>« (creating those paths if necessary).
-                "zfs": ...
+                "zfs": Creates a ZFS dataset for »/« and each specified mount point, as (nested) children of ».zfs.dataset«.
                 "none": Don't provide a »/remote«.
 For hosts that have no secrets or important state.
             ''; type = lib.types.enum [ "bind" "zfs" "none" ]; default = "bind"; };
         } // (optionsFor "remote" "remotely backed-up");